M. S. Narasimhan: Career

 For his work, Narasimhan was considered a pioneer in the study of moduli spaces of holomorphic vector bundles on projective varieties.
 His work is considered the foundation for Kobayashi–Hitchin correspondence that links differential geometry and algebraic geometry of vector bundles over complex manifolds.

 When the National Board of Higher Mathematics was established in India, Narasimhan was the first chairman of the board.
 In 1992, Narasimhan retired from TIFR, and became the head of the research group in Mathematics at the International Centre for Theoretical Physics in Trieste.
 He had also served as a visiting scholar at the Institute for Advanced Study, in Princeton, New Jersey in 1968.
 After retiring from ICTP, he settled in Bangalore.

 He was a Fellow of the Royal Society, London as well as recipient of French National Order of Merit in 1989.
 He was awarded the Padma Bhushan, India's third highest civilian honor, in 1990.
 He was also the recipient of the Shanti Swarup Bhatnagar Prize in 1975, Third World Academy of Sciences Prize for Mathematics in 1987, and the Srinivasa Ramanujan Medal in 1988.
-He was also the recipient of the King Faisal International Prize for Science in 2006, and award that he won jointly with mathematician Simon Donaldson, Imperial College.
+He was also the recipient of the King Faisal International Prize for Science in 2006, an award that he won jointly with mathematician Simon Donaldson, Imperial College.
 As of 2021, he was the only Indian to have won the King Faisal International Prize for Science.
+Also in 2021, he became a laureate of the Asian Scientist 100 by the Asian Scientist.